arfc/moltres/doc/content/development/contributing.md

 ## Create a Pull Request

-Go back to the [main Moltres repository](https://github.com/arfc/moltres) and create a pull request to merge your branch to the Moltres `devel` branch.
+Once you are satisfied with the changes you've made, and you've checked that the tests pass and your documentation is clear, go back to the [main Moltres repository](https://github.com/arfc/moltres) and create a pull request to merge your branch to the Moltres `devel` branch.
 If you had just pushed your branch to GitHub, GitHub will display a prompt asking whether you wish to create a new pull request using that branch.
 Otherwise, simply select your fork and branch from the dropdown list in the new pull